IS303-Steffen/a08-pokemon-and-move-classes/README.md

-#### Assignment 9
+#### Assignment 8
 # Pokémon and Move Classes

 The purpose of this assignment is to practice the syntax of classes and creating objects.
-This is an individual assignment, but it is preparation for your next project, “P1 – Pokémon Battle”, which is a group project.
+This is an individual assignment, but it is preparation for your first project.

 You will create 3 `Pokemon` objects, and 9 `Move` objects.
 If you’ve never heard of or played Pokémon, they are popular fictional creatures that learn “moves” which are attacks or abilities that they perform.
 Pokémon and moves have elemental types, like “Fire”, “Water”, “Grass”, and “Normal”.

 In this assignment you will just create the objects (with their attributes and methods), and practice putting the objects in lists and accessing their attributes and methods.
 However, during the group project, you will have the objects interact with each other in a “battle”.
 You don’t have to have any prior knowledge of Pokémon to do this assignment and the upcoming project, but it may help you to <a href="https://www.youtube.com/clip/Ugkx_pVqGoZu4Vx3ux5fjGtyF28lin6_e-qW">watch this clip</a> for an idea of what Pokémon interactions are like:

-You will put your code in the `a09_pokemon_and_move_classes.py` file.
+You will put your code in the `a08_pokemon_and_move_classes.py` file.
 Do not edit or delete any other files.

 ## Libraries Required:
 - `random`